 Today we’re going to talk about sending handwritten notes by mail.
 This is a very easy, low cost practice that has a very high impact.

 Every day I go to my mailbox and I sift through bills and ads.
 It’s not exciting.
 What IS exciting is getting a personal note.
 You’re with me on this, right?
 It’s fun!
 A postcard from your sister who is traveling, a birthday card from Grandma, a wedding invitation… it’s fun because it’s rare.
 When I check my email, I get dozens of emails per day from real people who typed out a message and hit send.
-But my heart doesn’t skip the same way when something comes via USPS, and that’s because a handwritten note takes time, effort, and thought.
+But my heart doesn’t skip the same way when something comes via USPS.

 Entrepreneur.com says, “Study after study reveals that when you say “Thank you” to your customers, they both spend more money and tell their friends about the exceptional service and products you deliver, increasing your profits.”

 Recently I’ve noticed a weird practice in business.
 The last handful of times I’ve reached out to a business for a service they’re replied with something along the lines of “We’d be happy to help you out!”
 Wait… what?
 Is this real life?
 Instead of thanking me for choosing them, thanking me for paying them, thanking me for my business, they put this spin to make it seem like they’re doing me a favor.
 I don’t know about you, but it rubs me the wrong way.
 When someone even thinks about hiring me, the first thing they get is a sincere thank you.
-Showing gratitude in our business is good practice and good manners.
-It shows you are coming from a place of servitude, and a handwritten note shows you are willing to go the extra mile to show your gratitude.
+Showing gratitude in your business is good practice and good manners.
+It shows you are coming from a place of servitude, and a handwritten note shows you are willing to take a little extra time to show your gratitude.

 Convinced?
-Perfect!
+Awesome!
 Here are three tips on writing the perfect thank you note: